File Layout

 Each monthly file is self-contained, and data does not span multiple files.

 This means you can archive or delete old data simply by moving/removing older data files.
-There should never be a situation where you need to manually edit these files.

 The undo.data